amiryasaei/Range-List/README.md

 # Note:

-In the problem description above, I do not see any example for the set method, yet I assume that this function will only overwrite the intensity for the specified segment.
+In the problem description above, I do not see any example for the set method; therefore, I assume that this function will only overwrite the intensity for the specified segment.